denten-books/plain-text/1-metaphor.md

 couple, e.g., a floating gate FET" [@boyle_information_1974].](images/floating-gate.png)

+Dissimulation is perhaps necessary, because the reading and writing of digital data can involve processes far outside of everyday experience.
+For example, in reading data from solid state (FLASH) memory, a circuit imparts electrical charge through quantum tunneling onto a connected series of floating gate transistors [@pavan_flash_1997; @bez_introduction_2003].
 Whatever the complexities of solid state storage architecture, the difference in the structure of information on pages and floating gates is apparent.
 The arrangement of one has only an arbitrary connection to the other.
 Consequently changes in the structure of the symbolic domain, which manifest in the erasure of words on the screen for example, do not necessitate corresponding changes